 Data Controller vs Data Processor

 As a club, you are (and always have been) the data controller.
 When you use a system like Pianola, we act as your data processor.
-Here’s how Pianola will help you to fulfil your obligations under GDPR.
+Here’s how Pianola will help you to fulfill your obligations under GDPR.

 Requirement to register